jasonaaronwilson/c-armyknife-lib/src-doc/flag.md

 Sets a description for the last "thing" "started".

+## @function flag_enum

+This should handle normal enums (which are represented in C as an "int" when you use the enum to declare the type of the variable) though an LLM is telling me that sometimes C will try to stuff enum's into smaller types when they fit and I don't know enough to say if this will be a problem.

+You will need to cast the write_back_ptr to int* to call this function without getting a warning with Clang and other compilers.
+Since you will probably declare the flag only once but use it multiple times, this extra cast may not matter too much.
+You could consider using an explicitly size type like uint64_t or int64_t instead to hold the enum value and essentially only use "enum" as a convenient way to "define" constants.

 ## @function flag_file_args

 Set where to write "left-over" arguments (which are usually file